Consumer Debt: Types, Advantages, and Disadvantages

 Most people need more money than they can save for significant expenses like buying a house or paying college tuition.
 This is where consumer debt can help.

-If you want to buy a home that costs $400,000, it’s easier to save for a 20% down payment and borrow a mortgage for the remaining amount than saving the entire amount.
+For example, if you want to buy a home that costs $400,000, it’s easier to save for a 20% down payment.
+Borrowing a mortgage for the remaining amount is much more manageable than saving the entire cost.

-Similarly, student loan debt helps many people go through college and build a promising career.
+Similarly, student loan debt helps many people go to college and build a promising career.
 These loans make education accessible for the average person and provide equal opportunity.

 Cover Emergencies